Darokahn/scratchVM/README.md

+# This is no longer accurate, and it is one of the first things I wrote in this project.
+TODO: write a decent README

 This project compiles and interprets scratch projects.
 It compiles them into a bytecode that imagines a particular machine, whose specifications are satisfied by the mechanics of the interpreter.
 Its mechanics are as follows:

 The machine operates in terms of sprites, which own each point of data necessary for the machine's function.